Trumpism: Background and context

+Themes

+Trumpism emerged during Trump's 2016 presidential campaign.
+Trump's rhetoric has its roots in a populist political method that suggests nationalistic answers to political, economic, and social problems.
+They are more specifically described as right-wing populist.
+Policies include immigration restrictionism, trade protectionism, isolationism, and opposition to entitlement reform.

+Former national security advisor and close Trump advisor John Bolton disputes that Trumpism exists in any meaningful sense, adding that "[t]he man does not have a philosophy.
+And people can try and draw lines between the dots of his decisions.
+They will fail."
+Writing for the Routledge Handbook of Global Populism (2019), Olivier Jutel notes, "What Donald Trump reveals is that the various iterations of right-wing American populism have less to do with a programmatic social conservatism or libertarian economics than with enjoyment."

+Trump has been described as a demagogue, and there exists significant scholarly study on the use of demagogy and related themes within Trumpism.
+Trump explicitly and routinely disparages racial, religious, and ethnic minorities, and scholars consistently find that racial animus regarding blacks, immigrants, and Muslims are the best predictors of support for Trump.
+Trumpist rhetoric heavily features anti-immigrant, xenophobic, and nativist attacks against minority groups.
+Other identified aspects include conspiracist, isolationist, Christian nationalist, evangelical Christian, protectionist, anti-feminist, and anti-LGBTQ beliefs.

+Grievance

-Writing for the Routledge Handbook of Global Populism (2019), Olivier Jutel claims, "What Donald Trump reveals is that the various iterations of right-wing American populism have less to do with a programmatic social conservatism or libertarian economics than with enjoyment."
-Referring to the populism of Trump, sociologist Michael Kimmel states that it "is not a theory [or] an ideology, it's an emotion.
-And the emotion is righteous indignation that the government is screwing 'us'".
-Kimmel notes that "Trump is an interesting character because he channels all that sense of what I called 'aggrieved entitlement,'" a term Kimmel defines as "that sense that those benefits to which you believed yourself entitled have been snatched away from you by unseen forces larger and more powerful.
-You feel yourself to be the heir to a great promise, the American Dream, which has turned into an impossible fantasy for the very people who were supposed to inherit it."
+Sociologist Michael Kimmel states that Trump's populism is "an emotion.
+And the emotion is righteous indignation that the government is screwing 'us.'"
+Kimmel posits that Trump manifests "aggrieved entitlement", a "sense that those benefits to which you believed yourself entitled have been snatched away from you by unseen forces larger and more powerful.
+You feel yourself to be the heir to a great promise, the American Dream, which has turned into an impossible fantasy ..."

+Vagueness

-Communications scholar Zizi Papacharissi explains the utility of being ideologically vague, and using terms and slogans that can mean anything the supporter wants them to mean.
-"When these publics thrive in affective engagement it's because they've found an affective hook that's built around an open signifier that they get to use and reuse and re-employ.
-So yes, of course you know, President Trump has used MAGA; that's an open signifier that pulls in all of these people, and is open because it allows them all to assign different meanings to it.
+Communications scholar Zizi Papacharissi explains the utility of being ideologically vague and using terms and slogans that can mean anything the supporter wants them to mean.
+"When these publics thrive in affective engagement it's because they've found an affective hook that's built around an open signifier that they get to use and reuse and re-employ ...
+MAGA; that's an open signifier ... it allows them all to assign different meanings to it.
 So MAGA works for connecting publics that are different, because it is open enough to permit people to ascribe their own meaning to it."

-Other contributors to the Routledge Handbook of Populism note that populist leaders rather than being ideology driven are instead pragmatic and opportunistic regarding themes, ideas and beliefs that strongly resonate with their followers.
 Exit polling data suggests the campaign was successful at mobilizing the "white disenfranchised", the lower- to working-class European-Americans who are experiencing growing social inequality and who often have stated opposition to the American political establishment.
-Ideologically, Trumpism has a right-wing populist accent.